 Business culture in Cambodia

 The business culture in Cambodia tends to be conservative.
 Businesspeople are expected to dress in formal suits and conduct themselves professionally at all times.
-Punctuality, mutual respect and deference to seniority are valued and widely practised principles.
+Punctuality, mutual respect, and deference to seniority are valued principles that are widely practised.

 Face